AG Moody lights Florida’s Historic Capitol blue for human trafficking awareness

 Last week, General Moody released a video recognizing Human Trafficking Prevention Month and calling on Floridians to learn how to spot and report this crime.
 To view the “call-to-action” video, click here.
 To learn the signs of human trafficking, visit YouCanStopHT.com — a site developed as a tool to help teach Floridians how to spot and report human trafficking.

 Last October, Attorney General Moody launched the 2021 Human Trafficking Summit.
-More than 4,000 attendees from more than 40 states registered to watch the summit, accessing approximately 16 hours of education content — all of which is still available online by clicking here.
+More than 4,000 attendees from more than 40 states registered to watch the summit, accessing approximately 16 hours of education content.

 Additionally, Attorney General Moody is working with the Florida Department of Highway Safety and Motor Vehicles to train truck drivers to spot and report human trafficking through the Highway Heroes campaign.
 Since the launch of the campaign, nearly 4,600 commercial truck drivers have received anti-human trafficking training and are now equipped to help keep an eye on Florida’s 12,000 miles of highways and report suspicious activity to law enforcement.